adamk9516/about-me/README.md

 ---

-## My favorite sport is baseball and I play for my school.
+## My favorite sport is football and I play for my school .

 * Baseball
   * Baseballs